alex-zhang/semele/README.md

 'semele.js' is Minimal AMD & CMD module manager.
 Unlike 'Requirejs', 'semele.js' is focus on 'module-conatiner' and it will not to resolve how to load these modules. it just give a module-conatiner, in `AMD` way.
 It's can be used in prepacked modules.

+u can use [gulp-js-module-wrapper](https://github.com/alex-zhang/gulp-js-module-wrapper) to wrapper your js module.

 ## Install
 ```
 $ npm install --save-dev semele